 To draw a comparison to roof replacements, PPS completes approximately 4-5 roofs each year.
-This is a targeted number due to the fact of the limited number of vendors in the region that can design and construct this work-attempting to complete more work than the market can result in higher cost of the work (higher bid amounts due to less competition).
-The work exceeds market capacity, and no contractors are available to complete the work.
-We saw an example of this recently when multiple roof replacement bids received only one bid, and another project received no bids, causing the project to be delayed an entire year.
+This is a targeted number due to the fact of the limited number of vendors in the region that can design and construct this work.
+Attempting to complete more work than the market can support results in higher cost of the work (higher bid amounts due to less competition) or the work exceeds market capacity and no contractors are available to complete the work.
+We saw an example of this a couple years ago when multiple roof replacement bids received only 1 bid and one project received no bids, causing the project to be delayed an entire year.

 Unpredictable & invasive nature of impacts.
 Documentation on District buildings from the 1920s and 50s is anemic at best.
-Installing an elevator in an existing structure requires extensive demolition, destructive testing, or both before the precise nature of the project can be fully understood.
+Installing an elevator in an existing structure, therefore, requires extensive demolition, destructive testing, or both before the precise nature of the project can be fully understood.
 To name just three examples of unforeseen building conditions: the presence of hazardous materials, unknown structural deficiencies, or unstable soil conditions may all cause costly delays in project delivery.